-Source of chart data: The College Board, "Trends in College Pricing and Student Aid 2020."
+Source of chart data: The College Board, "Trends in College Pricing and Student Aid 2023."
 Average college costs for four years of school include tuition, fees, books and supplies, room and board, transportation and other expenses as well as an assumed 5% annual rate of increase.
-This illustration uses the "Average Estimated Full-Time Undergraduate Budgets (Enrollment-Weighted) by Sector, 2020-21" figures to project the hypothetical future costs.
+This illustration provides calculated values derived from the "Average Estimated Full-Time Undergraduate Budgets (Enrollment-Weighted) by Sector, 2023-24" figures to project the hypothetical future costs.